Uniswap/examples/v3-sdk/quoting/README.md

 ## Overview

-This is an example of a dApp that does Quoting using the Uniswap V3 guide and includes running against mainnet or a locally deployed chain.
+This is an example of getting a quote using the Uniswap V3 guide and includes running against mainnet or a locally deployed chain.

+The core functionality of this example can be found in [`quote.ts`](./src/libs/quote.ts).

 ## Configuration